weixian-zhang/FoodTruckJunkie/README.md

 3rd-party security auditors to scrutinize our OS hardening configurations, firewall rules, network routing, web server configurations and more.
 And not forgetting Project Manager, Scrum Master, Subject-Matter Experts and Product Specialists of certain line-of-products.

-Having said a mouthful, this challenge although a one-person sized project, it can put one through most of the SDLC stages and playing different roles all at once, simulating a real-world project.
+Having said a mouthful, this challenge although a one-person size project, it can put one through most of the SDLC stages and playing different roles all at once, simulating a real-world project.
 I really enjoyed myself.

 * Before I kick start this challenge, I took several hours to learn about Latitude, Longitude, the geographical EastWest reference line call the Greenwich Meridian, and how to plot coordinates on a world map.